nrenx/nbkrist-telegram-bot/README.md

 # NBKRIST Telegram Attendance Bot

-This project is a **Telegram bot** designed to fetch and display attendance information for students based on their academic year, year of study, branch, and roll number.
-It uses **Selenium** for web scraping and the **PyTelegramBotAPI** library for interacting with Telegram.
+This project is a **Telegram bot** that fetches and displays attendance and midterm marks for students based on their academic year, year of study, branch, and roll number.
+It integrates **Selenium** for web scraping and the **PyTelegramBotAPI** library for Telegram interactions.

 ---

-## Features
+## ✨ Features

-- **Channel Membership Enforcement**: Users must join a specific Telegram channel to use the bot.
-- **Step-by-Step User Input**: Guides users through selecting academic year, year of study, branch, section, and roll number.
-- **Attendance Retrieval**: Automatically logs into the attendance system, navigates pages, and fetches attendance details.
+- ✅ **Attendance Retrieval**: Automatically fetches student attendance from the college website.
-- **Error Handling**: Logs errors to a file and gracefully handles exceptions to improve user experience.
-- **Multi-Threading**: Handles user requests in parallel without blocking.
+- ✅ **Marks Display**: Dynamically retrieves and displays midterm marks using roll numbers.
+- ✅ **Interactive Experience**: Telegram inline buttons and prompts for user-friendly interaction.
+- ✅ **Web Automation**: Selenium-powered efficient data extraction.
+- ✅ **Secure Data Handling**: Stores user data securely in JSON files.
+- ✅ **Scalable Design**: Multi-threading ensures smooth performance for multiple users.
+- ✅ **AI Integration**: Enhanced automation and error handling through AI tools.

+---

+## 🤖 AI Tools and Contributions

+This bot was developed with extensive AI support:

+### **💡 Idea Generation**
+- **ChatGPT**: Assisted in structuring the project and resolving challenges.

+### **⚙️ Code Development**
+- **Windsurf AI Bot**: Helped write and debug Python scripts.
+- **Clinc AI Bot**: Designed user interaction workflows.
+- **Auto Copilot Bot**: Enhanced automation with APIs from:
+  - 🔑 **GitHub**
+  - 🔑 **Google Gemini**
+  - 🔑 **Vertex AI**

+### **🌐 Platforms and Optimization**
+- **Google Gemini AI** and **Vertex AI**: Enabled advanced automation and machine learning workflows.
+- **LLMs**: Created efficient and scalable scripts.

+---

+## 💻 Technologies Used

+- **Python Libraries**:
+  - `telebot`: Telegram bot functionalities.
+  - `selenium`: Web automation.
+  - `BeautifulSoup`: HTML parsing.
+  - `logging`: Monitoring and debugging.
+- **Hosting Platforms**:
+  - Google Cloud VM and PythonAnywhere.
+- **Data Storage**:
+  - JSON for persistent and secure user data storage.

+---

+## 🛠️ Usage

+1. Interact with the bot on Telegram:
+   - Provide academic year, class, and roll number details.
+   - Retrieve attendance or midterm marks.
+2. Automated Selenium scripts handle data retrieval and display it directly in the Telegram chat.

+---

+## 🔮 Future Enhancements

+- 🔔 Add notifications for updates on attendance or marks.
+- 📅 Integrate additional educational data (e.g., schedules, results).
+- 🤖 Improve AI-driven predictive insights and user interaction.

+---

+## Dependencies

+- **Telebot**: For interacting with Telegram's API.
+- **Selenium**: For web scraping and automating the browser.
+- **BeautifulSoup**: For parsing HTML content.
+- **Logging**: For error tracking and monitoring bot activities.
+- **Threading**: For handling concurrent user requests.

 ---